Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Phase retrieval from Gabor measurements

 where $\Phi_V$ is a Gabor frame and $\Phi_E$ is a set of vectors corresponding to the additional edge measurements.
 As described in Section \ref{polarization_idea}, phaseless measurements with respect to $\Phi_E$ are used to compute relative phases between frame coefficients.

 Let us specify $\Phi_V$ and $\Phi_E$ now.
 For $\Phi_V$ we choose the Gabor frame

-The integer $K$ is fixed and does not depend on the ambient dimension $M$.
+The integer $K$ is fixed and does not depend on the ambient dimension $M$, and $F$ is an arbitrary subset of $\mathbb{Z}_M$ of cardinality $K$.
 That is, we consider all frequency shifts and only a constant number of time shifts.
-As equation (\ref{STFT}) indicates, our measurements are magnitudes of masked Fourier transform coefficients with the masks being $T_k\bar{g}$, $k\in F$.
+As equation~(\ref{STFT}) indicates, our measurements are magnitudes of masked Fourier transform coefficients with the masks being $T_k\bar{g}$, $k\in F$.

 We choose